NeuroMorpho/metadata-portal/README.md

 Please clone or download the source code and follow these example steps.

 ### Prerequisites
-This project requires you to have your database sat up.
+This project requires you to have your database set up before.
 Once you have the credentials for the database put them in the `./metadata/settings.py` file.
 * ./metadata/settings.py
 ```
 DATABASES = {